tom-raistrick/jisho_dump/README.md

 # jisho_dump

-Jisho.org is a Japanese-English dictionary collated from many open-source language projects.
+Jisho.org is a Japanese-English dictionary collated from many open-source or CC BY-SA-licensed language projects.